erandiganepola/wso2-cloud-flutter-demo/README.md

 ## Problem

-We need to write a novel cross platform (iOS/Android) mobile application which uses single sign on (SSO) and securely invokes an existing API to reach a wider audience while providing them ease of access.
+Companies build mobile apps on both iOS and Android and thus it helps businesses to target customers across the world.
+But developing specific native apps increases cost and consumes time.Therefore we need to write a novel cross platform (iOS/Android) mobile application which uses single sign on (SSO) and securely invokes an existing API to reach a wider audience while providing them ease of access.
 Implementing recommended security standards like `authorization code grant with PKCE` ourselves is time consuming.

 ## Solution